Sharp transitions in the spectra of small Frenkel-like excitons for multi-orbital lattice systems: Results

-The interesting features are the three exciton bands visible well inside the gap (due to the considerable $U$ value used).
-Along the $\Gamma-M-K$ cuts, these are visible equally well in both plots, showing that that they have comparable amounts of $d_{x^2-y^2}$ and $d_{xy}$ character for these momenta.
-However, the situation is very different along the $K-\Gamma$ direction, where the top panel shows two exciton branches while the bottom panel shows a third, different one.
+Figure \ref{fig:5} shows the spectral weight $A_{\alpha \alpha}({\bf K}, \omega) = - {1\over \pi} \text{Im} G_{\alpha \alpha} ({\bf K}, \bm{0}, z)$ for ${\bf K}$ along high-symmetry lines in the Brillouin zone, for $\alpha = d_{x^2-y^2}$ (top panel), $\alpha = d_{xy}$ (middle panel) and $\alpha = d_{3z^2-r^2}$ (bottom panel).
+The thick black line marks the lower edge of the electron-hole continuum, $E_{\rm gap}({\bf K})$, with an indirect minimum gap lying nearly half-way between $K$ and $\Gamma$.
+Above this edge, the spectral function contains continuum states, but their weight is too small to be clearly visible on the color scale used.
+The relevant features are the three exciton bands visible well inside the gap (because of the large $U$ value used).
+These are discrete states, but here are broadened by the finite $\eta$ value we used.
+In the $d_{3z^2-r^2}$ projection (bottom panel) most of the intensity resides in the highest-energy ({\em i.e.} lowest binding energy) exciton branch.
+Along the $\Gamma-M-K$ cuts, the lowest energy exciton branch appears with comparable intensity in the top two panels, showing that it has comparable amounts of $d_{x^2-y^2}$ and $d_{xy}$ character for these momenta.
+By contrast, along the $K-\Gamma$ direction, the top panel shows two exciton branches while the middle panel shows a third, different branch.
 Clearly, along this cut there is no mixing between these two orbitals, and the excitons have either $d_{x^2-y^2}$ or $d_{xy}$ character.

-The continuum approximation would predict that the lowest energy exciton appears along the $K-\Gamma$ line, at the momentum ${\bf K}$ for which $E_{\rm gap}({\bf K})$ has a minimum; this is the momentum of the indirect gap of this semiconductor model.
-The top panel indicates that the lowest energy exciton branch has indeed a minimum at that momentum, however a more careful inspection shows that the global minimum is actually at the M point.
-We note that the M point is not even a local minimum for $E_{\rm gap}({\bf K})$!
+The simplest continuum approximation would predict that the lowest energy exciton appears along the $K-\Gamma$ line, at the momentum ${\bf K}$ for which $E_{\rm gap}({\bf K})$ has the global minimum.
+The middle panel indicates that the lowest energy exciton branch has indeed a local minimum at that momentum.
+However, a more careful inspection shows that the global minimum is actually at the $M$ point.
+We note that the $M$ point is not even a local minimum for $E_{\rm gap}({\bf K})$!

-To understand what happens, we plot in the top panel of Fig. \ref{fig:5} the energy of the lowest-energy exciton branch along the same cuts, for increasing values of $U$.
+To understand what happens, we plot in the top panel of Fig. \ref{fig:6} the energy of the lowest-energy exciton branch along the same cuts, for increasing values of $U$.
 As expected, the exciton moves to lower energies as the attraction $U$ increases.
-Its dispersion follows closely the gap energy $E_{\rm gap}({\bf K})$ for small values of $U$, however this changes as $U$ increases.
+Its dispersion closely follows the gap energy $E_{\rm gap}({\bf K})$ for small values of $U$, however, this changes as $U$ increases.